Playing Rules

 b.
 HITS BY THE BLOCKER: The first hit after the block may be executed by any player, including the player who touched the ball at the block.

 c.
-BLOCK WITHIN THE OPPONENT’S SPACE: In blocking, the player may place his/her hands and arms beyond the net provided that action does not interfere with the opponent’s play.
+BLOCK WITHIN THE OPPONENT’S SPACE: In blocking, the player may place their hands and arms beyond the net provided that action does not interfere with the opponent’s play.
 The player is not permitted to touch the ball beyond the net until the opponent has made an attack-hit.

 d.
 BLOCKING CONTACT: A blocking contact is counted as a team hit.
 The blocking team will have two hits after a blocking contact.
 Consecutive, quick and continuous contacts may occur by one or more blockers, provided that these contacts are made during one blocking action.
 (2,3,4) There are no restrictions on which players may participate in a block.
 (6) Back row players may not participate in a block.
 (CR) Male players may not participate in a block.